The Origins of the Internet

 David McNew/Reuters

 Introduced by then Senator Al Gore (D-TN), the High Performance Computing Act (HPCA) was passed by Congress in December.
-The bill allocated $600 million for high-performance computing, created the National Research and Educational Network, and led to the creation of breakthrough internet technologies such as high-speed fiber optic computer networks.
+The bill allocated $600 million for high-performance computing.
+HPCA also created the National Research and Educational Network, and led to the creation of breakthrough internet technologies.
+These groundbreaking innovations include high-speed fiber optic computer networks that drastically improved internet useability.

 Grant Hutchinson via Flickr under CC BY-NC-ND 2.0

-Funded in part by the HPCA, researchers at the University of Illinois developed the first user-friendly web browser called Mosaic (renamed Netscape), which allowed the user to view words and pictures on the same page, with scroll bars and clickable links.
+Funded in part by the HPCA, researchers at the University of Illinois developed the first user-friendly web browser called Mosaic (later renamed Netscape).
+This browser allowed the user to view words and pictures on the same page, with scroll bars and clickable links.
 Before the invention of this browser, any multimedia would appear in a new window.
 This year, the number of computers connected to the internet surpassed one million.

 Internet Archive

-When it became clear that the internet had much more use beyond the sharing of research, NSFNET was dissolved, resulting in an effectively privatized internet.
+When it became clear that the internet had much more use beyond the sharing of research, NSFNET was dissolved, fully privatizing the internet.
 At this point, the Bill Clinton administration turned over management of the internet’s growing backbone to the private sector.
 Commercialization of the internet also began in earnest, as Secure Sockets Layer (SSL) enabled online financial transactions.
 In September, eBay was founded.

 William J. Clinton Presidential Library and Museum via YouTube